initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 ---
 layout: post
 author: initialxy
-title: "Fine Tuning LLM on AMD GPU"
+title: "fine-tuning LLM on AMD GPU"
-description: "Fine tuning Phi-4 on AMD consumer GPU with help from unsloth"
+description: "fine-tuning Phi-4 on AMD consumer GPU with help from unsloth"
 category: "Lesson"
 tags: [MachineLearning, LLM, LoRA, Phi-4]
 ---
 {% include JB/setup %}

-I've been fascinated by open source LLM models and have been running them locally.
+I've been fascinated by open-source LLM models and have been running them locally.
 I like to maintain full control of ML models that run instead of relying on the cloud, simply because it's more fun that way.
-From my previous posts, you may be aware that I use AMD GPU on my Arch Linux (btw), so I'm gonna continue this trend of struggling to get things working on my AMD GPU.
+From my previous posts, you may know that I use AMD GPU on my Arch Linux (btw), so I will continue this trend of struggling to get things working on my AMD GPU.
 My most recent project is an attempt to recreate the character [Frieren from Frieren: Beyond Journey's End](https://en.wikipedia.org/wiki/Frieren).
 Why Frieren in particular?
-That's because it appears none of the open source LLM models seem to be aware of this series at all.
+That's because it appears none of the open-source LLM models seem to be aware of this series at all.
 So any new behavior added can be attributed to what I did instead of the base model's knowledge.
-Furthermore, Frieren has became a very successful series internationally, which makes it somewhat easier to collect a lot of materials from the internet for training purpose.
-I've also binge read its manga, so I can validate the model's correctness.
-In order to accomplish this, I have two milestones:
+Furthermore, Frieren has become a very successful series internationally, which makes it somewhat easier to collect a lot of materials from the internet for training purposes.
+I've also binge-read its manga, so I can validate the model's correctness.
+To accomplish this, I have two milestones:
-* Train Frieren's style of speech with LoRA fine tuning.
+* Train Frieren's style of speech with LoRA fine-tuning.
-* Add world knowledge to the fine tuned model using a RAG.
+* Add world knowledge to the fine-tuned model using a RAG.

-I've decided to break it down into two separate posts, since they cover different techniques and many quirks.
-This post is focused on the first part, fine tuning for style.
+I've decided to break it down into two separate posts since they cover different techniques and many quirks.
+This post is focused on the first part, fine-tuning for style.

 <div class="preview_img_1" markdown="1">